Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 A Motorbike Day Adventure to Reunification Palace

-Cu Chi Tunnels is the massive witness to the Vietnam War - a monumental and unforgettable stage in this country’s history.
+Cu Chi Tunnels is a massive witness to the Vietnam War - a monumental and unforgettable stage in this country’s history.
 Located 65 km northwest of Ho Chi Minh City's center (or 3.5 hours from Phu My port), this historical site is one of the most visited historical landmarks for locals, especially for pupils and students because of its educational messages.
 Definitely a worthwhile spot for those who want a break from the cityscape.
 Come here to explore the incredibility of hundred-long underground tunnels to imagine the power of Vietnamese spirits in the past wars and a glimpse of the rural area.

 Learn more about what you can discover in a Cu Chi Tunnels tour!